tdayley/AreTheyGood/README.md

 a particular champion.
 When I start a game of League of Legends, I normally look up the rank and previously played games using one of the many websites already available.
 While this information is useful, the champion mastery information gives you a direct link to the summoners skill and the champion in question.
-This way you can adjust your gameplan as you see fit (maybe start Long Sword instead of Doran's?) depending on the summoner's champion level.
+This way you can adjust your game plan as you see fit (maybe start Long Sword instead of Doran's?) depending on the summoner's champion level.

 The unique aspect of this web application, is that it stores the data used in a local database so that it